Why did millions of people in the Soviet Union choose to sit in the dark one evening in 1977?

 Why is it hard to become aware of our occurrings?

 Our minds are typically focused on externals.
 It’s morning.
-We need to get up, get on clothes, brush our teeth, eat breakfast.
-Rarely do we stop to think “What am I feeling?” and “What meanings cause these feelings?”
+We need to get up, get on clothes, brush our teeth, and eat breakfast.
+Rarely do we stop to think, “What am I feeling?” and “What meanings cause these feelings?”
 We just do and do and do.

 And this makes sense.
 To deal effectively with life, we do need to focus on externals, on what’s happening out there.
 However, when feelings get in our way, then it’s important to notice them and the meanings that cause them so you can get rid of them and see reality more clearly.